 Projects

 In January 2023 I launched Frontier Magazine, a weekly newsletter offering appreciations of new and newly relevant ideas in the arts, the built environment, and technology.
+In early 2024, we decided to focus on the big ideas shaping architecture and urban life.
 It features essays, interviews, link round-ups, and more.

-Cover images by Frontier associate creative director Tristan Marantos.
+Cover images by Frontier creative director Tristan Marantos.

 An audio accompaniment to the weekly Frontier Magazine newsletter, this podcast was an eight-episode season of weekly conversations with artists, writers, startup founders, and creative people on the ideas and ideals that inspire their work.